YardenBarakDev/YB_Filters/README.md

 [![](https://jitpack.io/v/YardenBarakDev/YB_Filters.svg)](https://jitpack.io/#YardenBarakDev/YB_Filters)

-A library for a simple implementation of Filters and color manipulation. the user will be able to set an Image using Glide(https://github.com/bumptech/glide) and add filters to the image. this library also support an easy way to request camera permission
+A library for a simple implementation of filters and color manipulations.
+The user will be able to set an image using Glide(https://github.com/bumptech/glide) and add filters to the image.
+This library also supports an easy way to request camera permission.

 Picture by Denise Chan on Unsplash